cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 `k` still is an unbounded number of operations.
 But if you use the same expiration duration on each game, for `k` games to expire together in a block, these `k` games would all have to have had a move in the same previous block.
 Give or take the block before or after.
 In the worst case, the largest `EndBlock` computation will be proportional to the largest regular block in the past.
 This is a reasonable risk to take.

-Remember, this only works if the expiration duration is the same for all games instead of being a parameter left to a potentially malicious game creator.
+**Remember:** this only works if the expiration duration is the same for all games instead of being a parameter left to a potentially malicious game creator.

 ## New information